 As noted above, in June 2019, we entered into a non-exclusive distribution agreement with a licensed distributor in Germany, for the purpose of distributing our pharmaceutical-grade products within Germany (the "German Distribution Agreement").
 The German Distribution Agreement contains customary obligations, intellectual property, confidentiality and indemnification provisions.
 The German Distribution Agreement has an initial term of 36 months, with an option to extend the term by mutual written consent of the parties.
-Each party to the German Distribution Agreement is entitled to terminate the German Distribution Agreement in the event of an uncured material breach of the agreement, the insolvency of the other party or a change of control event.
-The sale of the products pursuant to the German Distribution Agreement has not commenced as of the date of this registration statement and this activity does not have a material impact on our finances.
-During the first quarter of 2021, our German partner obtained an import license to import cannabis products from Denmark.
-The first shipment of Canndoc branded products which were cultivated under the EU Agreement will be delivered to our German partner during the last quarter of 2021.
-Due to the current levels of demand in the German market, we don't estimate this partnership to have a material effect on our financial reports.
+Each party to the German Distribution Agreement is entitled to terminate the German Distribution Agreement in the event of an uncurred material breach of the agreement, the insolvency of the other party or a change of control event.
+The sale of the products pursuant to the Agreement has not commenced as of the date of this registration statement and this activity does not have a material impact on our finances.